-1097.
+- 1353.
 The State mentioned that in this case, Mr. Myrie had appealed and, as a result, his sentence had been commuted to life imprisonment; thus, given the status of this case, a new trial was not possible.
 However, it mentioned that the Department of Correctional Services had advised granting parole to Mr. Myrie on March 19, 2010, without clarifying what the legal effect of that action would be.
-The State likewise indicated that it considered the IACHR's reference to awarding compensation to the victim to be vague and incoherent, since the type of compensation would depend the reason for awarding it, which the Commission had not established.
+The State likewise indicated that it considered the IACHR's reference to awarding compensation to the victim to be vague and incoherent, since the type of compensation would depend the reason for awarding it, which the Commission had not established. - 1354.

-1098.
 Concerning the second recommendation, the State mentioned that as a result of the commutation of Mr. Myrie's sentence, he had been transferred to the prison's general population; it also affirmed that the conditions of detention comply with the standards of humane treatment and in this regard, the Inspectorate of the Department of Correctional Services constantly monitors compliance with these standards and issues recommendations for systematic improvements.
 It also reported the Government's intention to build new prisons and begin a reclassification process to alleviate overcrowding in maximum security facilities, and it noted the review of the parole application process, which had resulted in a substantial increase in the number of paroles granted in the past three years.
 Finally, concerning the third recommendation, the State asserted that judicial guarantees and the right to judicial protection are duly protected under Sections 13 and 16 of the Charter of Fundamental Rights and Freedoms of Jamaica and have been expanded by the jurisprudence of the Judicial Committee of the Privy Council of Jamaica and the Court of Appeals.
-In addition, it indicated that the State does not oppose considering the provision of legal assistance to persons wishing to file constitutional challenges but maintains that it is not its obligation to provide it under Article 8 of the Convention.
+In addition, it indicated that the State does not oppose considering the provision of legal assistance to persons wishing to file constitutional challenges but maintains that it is not its obligation to provide it under Article 8 of the Convention. - 1355.

-1099.
 The IACHR observes the information furnished by the State.
-In this regard, it considers that it lacks sufficient elements to evaluate compliance with the recommendations of Report 41/04 and therefore urges the State to provide detailed up-to-date information on progress toward compliance with the recommendations, especially the one on the effective granting of parole to the victim in this case.
+In this regard, it considers that it lacks sufficient elements to evaluate compliance with the recommendations of Report 41/04 and therefore urges the State to provide detailed up-to-date information on progress toward compliance with the recommendations, especially the one on the effective granting of parole to the victim in this case. - 1356.
+On October 13, 2016, the IACHR requested information from both parties about compliance with the recommendations cited above, pursuant to Article 48(1) of its Rules of Procedure.
+The parties have not submitted information on compliance this year with the recommendations referenced above. - 1357.

-1100.
 Therefore, the Commission reiterates that compliance with the recommendations of Report 41/04 remains pending.
 As a result, the Commission shall continue to monitor its compliance.